izzymarc/alx-low_level_programming/0x0B-malloc_free/README.md

 # 0x0B.
-C - malloc Project
+C - malloc Project.

 ### File: `0-create_array.c` is a function that creates an array of chars, and initializes it with a specific char.